hunterbeezley/bulk_deployment_markers/README.md

-# New Relic GraphQL Mutation Script
+# New Relic Deployment Markers for Multiple GUID's

 This script allows you to execute GraphQL mutations for a list of GUIDs provided in a CSV file using the New Relic GraphQL API.